anuraghazra/github-readme-stats/readme.md

 ### Themes

-With inbuilt themes you can customize the look of the card without doing any [manual customization](#customization) with the `?theme=THEME_NAME` parameter like so :-
+With inbuilt themes you can customize the look of the card without doing any [manual customization](#customization).

+Use `?theme=THEME_NAME` parameter like so :-

 ```md
 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=anuraghazra&show_icons=true&theme=radical)